 This Konkani drink is popular for its digestive properties.
 I felt as if my stomach was soothed after drinking Sol Kadhi.

-As per Ayurveda, kokum (Amsol) helps in treating sores, healing stomach ulcers, alleviating diarrhoea, improving digestion, and constipation, lessening arthritis pain, curing ear infections and preventing infection.
+As per Ayurveda, kokum (Amsol) helps in treating sores, healing stomach ulcers, alleviating diarrhea, improving digestion, and constipation, lessening arthritis pain, curing ear infections and preventing infection.

 Also, coconut helps us to attain healthy body weight, coconut being rich with dietary fiber remains in my book of healthy ingredients.